markbattistella/BezelKit/README.md

 > eg. 2023-08-24 - Updated README file
 > ```

 I like to track the day from logged request to completion, allowing sorting, and extraction of data.
-It helps me know how long things have been pending and provides OCD structure.
+It helps me know how long things have been pending and provides structure.

 ## Licence

-The BezelKit package is released under the MIT licence.
-See [LICENCE](https://github.com/markbattistella/BezelKit/blob/main/LICENCE) for more information.
+`BezelKit` is released under the MIT license.
+See LICENCE for details.